Japanese Chin Grooming Guide: Coat Care, Shedding, Bathing & Daily Routine

 Moderate sheddingHair sheds slowly over timeRegular brushing keeps shedding under control

 Because of their coat type, Japanese Chin dogs do best with light but frequent grooming, not harsh tools or rough handling.
+Japanese Chin require light grooming compared to heavy-coated breeds, but consistency is important.

 Grooming Frequency for Japanese Chin